Relative tensor products and Koszul duality in monoidal oo-categories: Koszul duality for LM -monoidal pairings

 \end{prop} \begin{proof} The right fibration ${(\lambda_M)}_\a$ is left representable by~\cite[prop.
 5.2.2.40]{HA}.
 We will prove that ${(\lambda_M)}_\m$ is left representable.
 Our proof rests on the following facts: \begin{enumerate} \item~\cite[ex.
 4.7.2.5]{HA}: Let $ U \colon \LMod_A(\C_\m) \to \C_\m $ be the forgetful functor and let $X_\bullet\in \LMod_A(\C)$ be a $U$-split simplicial object.
 Then $X_\bullet$ admits a colimit in $\LMod_A(\C)$ which is preserved by $U$. \item~\cite[cor.
 4.7.2.11]{HA}: Let \( q \colon \overline{\C} \to \C \) be a right fibration of $\infty$-categories and $X_\bullet$ a simplicial object of $\overline{\C}$.
 If $q(X_\bullet)$ is split in $\C$ then $X_\bullet$ is split in $\overline{\C}$. \end{enumerate}

-Fix an object $X \in \LMod_A(\C)$.
+Fix an object $X \in \LMod_A(\C_\mM)$.
 Let

 denote the forgetful functor and $f$ its left adjoint.
-By Lurie-Bar-Beck~\cite[thm.
+By Lurie-Barr-Beck~\cite[thm.
 4.7.3.5]{HA}, the functor $U_A$ exhibits \( \LMod_A(\C) \) as monadic over $\C_\mM$.
 Invoking~\cite[prop.
 4.7.3.14]{HA} we deduce that there exists a $U_A$-split simplicial object (in the sense of \cite[def 4.7.2.2]{HA}):

 such that $\overline{X}_{-\infty} = X$ and $\overline X_\bullet$ is a colimit diagram witnessing an equivalence $X \simeq \colim X_\bullet $ between $X$ and the colimit of $X_\bullet := \overline{X}|_{\Delta^{op}_+}$, and such that each $X_n \in \LMod_A(\C), \, n \neq -\infty$, belongs to the essential image of the functor $f$ (i.e. $X_\bullet$ is a free resolution of $X\in \LMod_A(\C)$).